izzymiller/coalesce-bingo/README.md

 ## (During Coalesce) Marking events as having happened
-There's an [events.json](https://github.com/izzymiller/coalesce-bingo/blob/main/events.json) file in this repo that anyone can edit.
+There's an [events.json](https://github.com/izzymiller/coalesce-bingo/blob/main/events.json) file in this repo.
 Adding a "receipt" (proof it happened) to an event will automatically mark it has having happened, and color it in on everyone's bingo board.

+To edit, fork this repo, make your edits, and then merge them back into upstream.
+[Here's a nice tutorial!](https://jarv.is/notes/how-to-pull-request-fork-github/)

 You can submit:
 * URL receipts: ex: a link to a screenshot of dbt slack.